St Michael's Catholic Grammar School: Houses

+House colours are worn on sports day.

 School song

 The school song Dux Michael, which is sung in Latin, is a praise of St. Michael the Archangel.
 It is always sung on St. Michael's Day and at various key stage certificate assemblies along with the school prayer.

 School events

 St Michael's Day is considered the most important day of the academic year at St Michael's.
 On this day the whole school, pupils and staff, join in the celebration of Mass in the school hall with a liturgy of music and drama.
 After Mass, free ice cream is given out to pupils and staff in celebration of St Michael the Archangel.

 Mass is not only celebrated on St Michael's Day, but on the Holy Days of Obligation found in the Catholic Calendar.
 There are additionally Masses on every Friday at lunchtime as well as on the last days of academic terms.
 These practices form part of St Michael's Catholic ethos, along with daily prayer.

 The staff assembly takes place on the last school assembly before the term breaks for Christmas.
 It is here that the staff organise an assembly for its pupils, either a talent show or a mini pantomime.
 Many events are organised throughout the year by the staff or various committees.
 An example includes the Cultural and Charity Committee which organise the traditional "Nigeria, Ireland & Montserrat v.
 The Rest of the World" netball match played by the staff on St Patrick's Day, with all proceeds donated to charity.

 St Michael's celebrated their centenary on 28 September 2008, the day before St Michael's Day.
 The Duke of Gloucester was invited to the school to mark the centenary with the opening of the new sports hall.